CensoredUsername/dynasm-rs/doc/langref_riscv.md

 ## Targets

 The RISC-V instruction set family comprises several different architectures.
-At the time of writing, dynasm-rs supports the following targets, which can be selected using the `.arch` directive.
+At the time of writing, dynasm-rs supports the following targets, which can be selected using the `.arch` directive:

 Table 1: dynasm-rs RISC-V architecture support